 We are interested in seeing applications that include both specialist advice and local influencing.
 We believe they go hand in hand.
 We recognise that not all applications will look the same: some will be exclusively specialist advice focused, some will include advice and local influencing, and some just local influencing.
 We want to hear from all the different ways this work comes together.
 With regard to choosing an application to submit: where the work proposed leans more towards advice, please fill out the advice application but include in your answers the activities you will be doing with regard to influencing, and vice versa.

 Read our frequently asked questions for more information.

 As part of advice applications, we would welcome:

 - Partnership work including developing and testing new or existing co-ordination structures between community organisations, legal advice providers and other stakeholders in a geographical area.

-- Improving organisational and individual understanding of racism and implementing structures to tackle systemic racism.
+- Alongside an application that increases specialist advice provision or referral pathways, we would welcome activities that improve organisational and individual understanding of racism and implementing structures to tackle systemic racism.

 - Expansion to cover new and emerging populations in need, as well as geographic desert and droughts areas.